soderlind/passwp-posts/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added protection mode selection: protect all (with exclusions) or protect only selected posts
+* Improved settings page wording for clarity
+* Updated Norwegian Bokmål translations

 = 1.0.1 =
 * Added password visibility toggle on settings page
 * Added cache busting for assets when WP_DEBUG is enabled